 - Start dinner/ get food

-Things to test in a new motorhome- Put out the awning
+Things to test in your new motorhome

-This confused the heck out of me the first time I did it!
-If you have an awning, you will probably have a winder (a long stick thing with a hook on one end.)
-That hook goes into one end of the awning (there should be an eye) and start turning.
 One way will tighten, the other will release.
 You want to release.
 As the awning extends, it will get lower and lower.
-Eventually, you'll be able to reach it.
+Eventually, you’ll be able to reach it.
 The legs will generally be inside the front edge of the awning- pull them out and then twist them downwards to lower and extend to the desired height.

 That probably sounds terribly confusing, but once you know, it all makes sense.
 Maybe try the awning out before you go- just so you know what to expect.

-Also, don't get the awning out if strong winds or rain is forecast.
-They aren't very good in inclement weather and if you put it away wet it will start to rot.
+Also, don’t get the awning out if strong winds or rain is forecast.
+They aren’t very good in inclement weather and if you put it away wet it will start to rot.
 Always leave the awning to dry out as much as possible before you put it away.

 First trip in a motorhome- Some unwritten rules of campsites